 To help you better understand what you can expect from an American classroom setting, we’ve outlined three key differences that may be unfamiliar to someone more familiar with a Chinese school.

-1. Less Conventional Classroom Environment
+1. Less Conventional Classroom Culture

 American classroom culture thrives on boisterous conversations, group discussions, and student engagement with their teacher.
 This results in a less conventional and more collaborative classroom setting than Chinese parents may be accustomed to.

 While the foundation of respect towards the classroom authority is still present, teachers make themselves available to students outside of the classroom by utilizing office hours.
 This gives teachers the chance to get to know their students on a more personal level, and by better understanding each student and their individual needs, teachers in American classrooms are better equipped to appropriately help them.

 “Not only is there the traditional respect, but also the willingness to laugh and work together outside of the classroom.
 Students are respectful of teachers’ time, but they are encouraged to ask questions and seek help before and after class and by email,” said Joel Klammer, High School teacher at Concordia Shanghai.

 2. Greater Celebration of Student Achievement

 Though students in an American classroom are more engaged with each other and their teacher, each student is focused on their own academic goals, rather than the goals and success of the entire classroom.
 In turn, teachers treat each student as individuals rather than as one group entity.

 This focus on self-achievement lends to a classroom culture where students are able to articulate their questions or concerns and with less external pressure coming from the teacher to reach goals, students learn how to be proactive in terms of their academic goals.